Preparing for DMS 2.0

 - Next Steps: Determine what actions you can take to address these issues:

-- before the document request;
+- Before the document request.

-- before your OSEP visit; and
+- Before your OSEP visit.

-- after your OSEP visit.
+- After your OSEP visit.

 - Resources: What is needed to support addressing the gap?